 In addition, North America, UK and Alsa divisions have continued to lead in developing and implementing new contract clauses for inclusion in all higher risk supply contracts.
 These require suppliers to ensure they are compliant with our Modern Slavery requirements.

 The Group governed its progress through quarterly steering group meetings consisting of representatives from Procurement, Legal and Internal Audit.
 The steering committee will continue to engage in 2021 to ensure each division is focused on robust supply chain assessment utilising questionnaires, supporting audits across high risk supply categories and to further enhance and expand our modern slavery training across the Divisions we operate.

 Approval of this Statement

-The Board of Directors of National Express Group plc, and of each relevant member of the Group, has concluded that the Group's policies, together with the steps taken and expected to continue to be taken by the Group, provide reasonable assurance that the Group is acting in a way which reduces the risk of slavery and human trafficking in both its own business and in its supply chains.
+The Audit Committee of the Board of Directors of National Express Group PLC has concluded that the Group's policies, together with the steps taken and expected to continue to be taken by the Group, provide reasonable assurance that the Group is acting in a way which reduces the risk of slavery and human trafficking in both its own business and in its supply chains.

 This statement has been approved by the Board of Directors of National Express Group PLC.
 This statement has also been approved by the Boards of Directors of relevant UK subsidiaries of National Express Group PLC to which it also relates, being National Express Limited and West Midlands Travel Limited.